 Target: All consumers.

 Result: Consumers are threatened with lawsuits or arrests if payments are not made and may end up giving money or personal information out of fear.

-How to avoid this scam: Ask the caller for their name, company, street address, and telephone number.
-Tell the caller that you refuse to discuss any debt until you get a written "validation notice."
+How to avoid this scam: Ask the scammer for their name, company, street address, and telephone number.
+Tell the scammer that you refuse to discuss any debt until you get a written "validation notice."
 The notice must include the amount of the debt, the name of the creditor you owe, and your rights under the federal Fair Debt Collection Practices Act.

 There are a million ways to steal someone’s identity and once a thief has your personal information, they can max out your credit cards, drain your bank account, and ruin your credit score.
 Identity theft scams come in many shapes and sizes – friends or grandchildren “stranded” in a foreign country, the hotel front desk “verifying” your credit card in the middle of the night, “charity” solicitations from groups you’ve never supported in the past and countless others.

 Phone/Email Pitch: A consumer receives a text message, email, phone call etc. from her credit union saying that in order to activate her credit card, she needs to provide the last four digits of her account number or a similar situation.

 Result: The scammer has a complete access to your personal and financial information.

 How to avoid this scam: You can protect yourself from identity theft by safeguarding your information.
 It is important to monitor your statements and to review your credit report annually.
 Visit www.AnnualCreditReport.com to access your credit report for free from one of the three nationwide credit reporting companies – Experian, Equifax, and TransUnion – every 12 months.